About the Bristol Centre for Economics and Finance (BCEF)

 For more information, visit our BCEF blog where our researchers highlight their research and areas of expertise.

-In the one minute video below, Dr Lotta Takala-Greenish, Senior Lecturer in Economics and active member of the Bristol Centre for Economics and Finance, introduces her research into economic industrialisation and explains how research at UWE Bristol is unique.
+In the short one minute video below, Dr Lotta Takala-Greenish, Senior Lecturer in Economics and active member of the Bristol Centre for Economics and Finance, introduces her research into economic industrialisation and explains how research at UWE Bristol is unique.

 Learn more about the BCEF